Debbie012/Debbie012/README.md

 ##  Hi there! 👋 I'm Debbie Ntigeli (@Debbie012)

 🌱 **Software QA Engineer | Tester | Quality Assurance Enthusiast**
-👀 Passionate about innovation in software testing and quality assurance.
-💡 Always exploring new tools, techniques, and best practices to ensure top-notch software quality.
+👀 Passionate about innovation in software testing and quality assurance 💡 Always exploring new tools, techniques, and best practices to ensure top-notch software quality

 💞️ **Let’s Collaborate!**
 I’m open to working on projects that prioritize delivering high-quality end products.